E Street Band: Reunion era, Hall of Fame induction, future with Springsteen

 The High Hopes Tour kicked off in January 2014 and concluded in May 2014.
 The band was again joined by the horn section and by Tom Morello for the entire tour.
 Van Zandt missed most of the North American leg due to filming his television series, Lilyhammer.
 The tour supported Springsteen's 2014 album, High Hopes.
 Jake Clemons' role in the band had been expanded and his interactions on stage with Springsteen were like those of his uncle.
 In 2015, Springsteen announced plans for The River Tour 2016.
 He had originally planned a solo tour, but felt that it would delay his next tour with the E Street Band for a few years.
 Envisaged as a short tour, it expanded to an eight-month outing from January to September 2016.
 The tour did not include Morello or the horn section, with the exception of Clemons.
 An 11-date tour of Australia and New Zealand called Summer '17 took place in January and February 2017.

-Springsteen followed up the Summer '17 tour by announcing a solo concert residency on Broadway without the E Street Band.
-Springsteen on Broadway ran from October 3, 2017, to December 15, 2018.
-On January 18, 2018, Lofgren was asked on Twitter if the E Street Band will ever tour with Springsteen again.
-Lofgren responded saying "I sure hope so" however Tallent responded saying that it was "looking unlikely though", fueling rumors of the end of the E Street Band.
-The following day, Tallent responded to his original comment saying "just to be clear, I know as much as you.
-I like Nils' answer better".
-On February 2, 2018, Weinberg commented on the future of the E Street Band performing with Springsteen saying "Don't worry, we ain't done yet.
-The E Street Band will be back out on the road."

 E Street Band's Madison Square Garden walk of fame plaque.